-This ceremony will also host a special viewing of materials from the exhibit, A Century on: Remembering the Great War, presented by the Special Collections department.
+This ceremony also hosted a special viewing of materials from the exhibit, A Century on: Remembering the Great War, presented by the Special Collections department.

-A reception will immediately follow the ceremony in the Stadium Club.
+A reception followed the ceremony in the Stadium Club.

 CU honors our veterans and service men and women!

 The University Memorial Center is Colorado's "...living memorial honoring the service and sacrifice of Colorado veterans." - from UMC Mission Statement, 2013

 The University Memorial Center was rededicated as Colorado's Official Veterans Memorial at the Veterans Day Ceremony held November 11, 2013 in the UMC Glenn Miller Ballroom.
 The University of Colorado Boulder, the Office of Veteran Services, the UMC, distinguished speakers, guests and the public recognized the contributions made by Colorado Veterans and active-duty service members.
 Featured speakers included Rear Admiral Kerry M. Metz, Commander, Special Operations Command North; Major General H. Michael Edwards, the Adjutant General for Colorado; Dr. Michael Grant, PhD, Associate Vice Chancellor for Undergraduate Education; Ben Purser, University of Colorado Boulder Student Veterans Association President; and Tyler Romero, UMC Board Chair.
 A Joint ROTC Color Guard presented the colors.

 In 1947, Colorado Governor Lee Knous proclaimed the planned University of Colorado student union a memorial to “those who served in these great wars.”